 This is key to successfully moving people from prospect to donor.
 And something you probably think you’re already doing, but are you really putting your potential donor first every time?

-Often, our first thought when thinking about an action such as emailing a prospect, organising an event or arranging a meeting is to look at when we’re free.
+Often, our first thought when thinking about an action such as emailing a prospect, organizing an event or arranging a meeting is to look at when we’re free.
 But have you ever had a look to see when your prospect donor usually replies to your emails?
 Or when they usually attend events at your venue?
 If they usually reply to your emails on Tuesday afternoons, why are you emailing them when you’re free on Friday afternoons?
 If they only ever attend events at the weekend, maybe a midweek cultivation event won’t work for them.

 It might sound a little over the top, but what if you moved your cultivation event to fit in with when you think the most important people will be free?
 Yes, this might mean working at a weekend, or convincing your colleagues to hold an event on a Thursday instead of the usual Friday evening.
 But, if it means your key prospects are more likely to be there, it could be worth it.